 Tracey Boseley, National Development Lead for the Education Sector, Child Bereavement UK

 Tracey’s links with the education sector began early in her career as she developed an outreach programme for schools and universities.
-This led her to qualify as a teacher and I have taught across the primary phase.
+This led her to qualify as a teacher and has taught across the primary phase.
 She specialised in supporting vulnerable pupils and their families, particularly young people with autism and sensory processing disorder.
 In 2018, Tracey joined Child Bereavement UK; her role includes supporting education professionals, updating the website and evaluating training.
 She also designed the content of an online resource, ‘Supporting a bereaved pupil’, which was launched in 2019 in collaboration with London Grid for Learning.

 Patrick Foster, Epic Risk Management

 Patrick is a former professional cricketer, insurance broker and independent school teacher whose life was torn to shreds by his pathological gambling addiction.
 Patrick now works for an organisation called EPIC Risk Management.
 EPIC is established as the leading independent gambling harm-minimisation consultancy in the UK.
 Gambling is the fastest growing and potentially most devastating addiction.
-With 500,000 children, aged between 11-15, gambling weekly, and young people aged 16 to 23 three times more likely to develop a gambling or gaming problem, problem gambling amongst young people is a growing concern and no longer an issue that schools can ignore in safeguarding their pupils.
+With 500,000 children, aged between 11 and 15, gambling weekly, and young people aged 16 to 23 three times more likely to develop a gambling or gaming problem, problem gambling among young people is a growing concern and no longer an issue that schools can ignore in safeguarding their pupils.